GurmeherSingh/WasteCollect/README.md

 This application was created as part of my startup idea for **ENTR210: Intro to Entrepreneurship** class.

+## 🌐 Live Demo
+Check out the live version of the app here: WasteCollect App

 ## 🛠️ Technology Stack

 - **🖥️ Frontend**: React with TypeScript